s2way/NewBornsWatcher/README.md

       "to": "/topics/global",
       "data": {
           "message": {
-              "origin": "the push notification and card tile", "message": "the card subtitle/description"
+              "origin": "the push notification and card title", "message": "the card subtitle/description"
           }
       }